Secrets of Selling Professional Services: Pencil Selling

 Or maybe you sketch a simple 2 x 2 diagnostic and hand the pencil to the client – asking them to show where they are on the map.

 The possibilities are endless. the key is that you use the diagram both to illustrate a point or concept – and as an engagement device to get the client interacting.
-You want them to make their additions to the diagram.
-To “get their fingerprints on it” and begin to take ownership.

 How much more effective is that than showing some pre-prepared slides about who you are and what you do which they know anyway because they looked at your website?